 Laila Lalami was born in Rabat and educated in Morocco, Great Britain, and the United States.
-She is the author of four novels, including The Moor’s Account, which won the American Book Award, the Arab-American Book Award, the Hurston/Wright Legacy Award and was a finalist for the Pulitzer Prize in Fiction.
+She is the author of four novels, including The Moor’s Account, which won the American Book Award, the Arab-American Book Award, and the Hurston/Wright Legacy Award.
+It was on the longlist for the Booker Prizer and was a finalist for the Pulitzer Prize in Fiction.
 Her most recent novel, The Other Americans, was a national bestseller and a finalist for the Kirkus Prize and the National Book Award in Fiction.
 Her essays and criticism have appeared in the Los Angeles Times, the Washington Post, The Nation, Harper’s, the Guardian, and the New York Times.
-She has received fellowships from the British Council, the Fulbright Program, and the Guggenheim Foundation and is currently a professor of creative writing at the University of California at Riverside.
+She has been awarded fellowships from the British Council, the Fulbright Program, and the Guggenheim Foundation and is currently a professor of creative writing at the University of California at Riverside.
 She lives in Los Angeles.
 Her new book, a work of nonfiction called Conditional Citizens, was published by Pantheon in September 2020.
-You can order it here.

 Click here for Narrative Bio

-I was born to a working-class family in Rabat, Morocco, and grew up in a house full of books.
-One of my earliest memories is watching my mother and father, sitting on either end of the sofa, each with a book in their hands.
-Neither of them had gone to college, but they were devoted readers and passed their love of books to me.
-I’ve written about my earliest exposure to literature, and the role of colonial history, language, and power, in this essay for World Literature Today.
+I was born to working-class parents in Morocco, and grew up in a house full of books.
+Neither of my parents went to college, but they read constantly and eclectically–thrillers, mysteries, sci-fi, comic books, memoirs–and they passed their love of books to me.
+I’ve written about my earliest exposure to literature, and the role that colonial history, language, and power played in shaping that encounter, in this essay for World Literature Today.

-I hold a Licence ès Lettres in English from Université Mohammed-V; a Master of Arts degree in Linguistics from University College, London; and a Ph.D. in Linguistics from the University of Southern California.
+I hold a Licence ès Lettres in English from Université Mohammed-V (major de promotion); a Master of Arts degree in Linguistics from University College, London; and a Ph.D. in Linguistics from the University of Southern California.
 Currently, I am a professor of Creative Writing at the University of California, Riverside, where I teach seminars and workshops in fiction and nonfiction.

 My most recent novel, The Other Americans (Pantheon, 2019), is about the suspicious death of a Moroccan immigrant in California, which sets off a chain of events that reveals a family’s secrets, a small town’s hypocrisies, and the ties that bind people together.
 It was a national bestseller, a best-of-the-year selection by NPR, Time, the Washington Post, and Variety, and was named a finalist for the Kirkus Prize and the 2019 National Book Award in Fiction.